Maru-Gurjara architecture

 Interior of Jain Luna Vasahi temple at Dilwara, Mount Abu, 1230 and later, with typical "flying arches".

 Māru-Gurjara architecture or Solaṅkī style, is the style of West Indian temple architecture that originated in Gujarat and Rajasthan from the 11th to 13th centuries, under the Chaulukya dynasty (also called Solaṅkī dynasty).
-It became especially popular in Jain temples, and mainly under Jain patronage later spread across India, then later to diaspora communities around the world.
+Although originating as a regional style in Hindu temple architecture, it became especially popular in Jain temples, and mainly under Jain patronage later spread across India, then later to diaspora communities around the world.

 On the exteriors, the style of Māru-Gurjara architecture is distinguished from other North Indian temple styles of the period in "that the external walls of the temples have been structured by increasing numbers of projections and recesses, accommodating sharply carved statues in niches.
 These are normally positioned in superimposed registers, above the lower bands of moldings.
 The latter display continuous lines of horse riders, elephants, and kīrttimukhas.
 Hardly any segment of the surface is left unadorned."
 The main shikhara tower usually has many urushringa subsidiary spirelets on it, and two smaller side-entrances with porches are common in larger temples.